 Table of Contents

-Paying your vendors, suppliers, and other partners on time is key to good business.
+Paying your vendors, suppliers, and other partners on time is the key to doing good business.
 By keeping track of your accounts payable, you will understand your company’s cash flow, collect crucial data for better financial reporting, and avoid amassing too much debt.

 What is Accounts Payable?